-Originally the palace was built in the middle of the 1700s by four nobles.
+Originally the palace was built in the middle of the 1700s by four noble families.
 The royal family bought the buildings in 1794 when Christiansborg Palace burnt down.

 The royal family and the tourists at the square are protected by the Royal Life Guard.
+Do not get too close to them.
 They carry live ammunition and you must keep a respectful distance.
 It is the oldest regiment in Denmark and one of the toughest and most disciplined in the Danish Army.
 Their history goes back to the 1600’s and they have fought in every war since then including the second world war, Iraq and Afghanistan.
 One branch of the regiment protects the royal family at their palaces.
 You will notice that their boots and equipment is always shining as they take great honor in their appearance.

 The Marble Church

-Construction of the spectacular rococo-style Marble Church, also started in the middle of the 1700’s, but stood as a ruin for almost 150 years, until it was purchased by a Danish business man, who finished the construction and gave it back to the state in return for building rights.
+Construction of the spectacular rococo-style Marble Church, also started in the middle of the 1700’s, but stood as a ruin for almost 150 years, until it was purchased by a Danish business man, who finished the construction and gave it back to the state.
 The dome is the largest in Scandinavia.

 At the opposite end of the axis, the Copenhagen Opera House from 2005 is also a gift from the owner of Mærsk to the Danish state.
-With construction costs well over 500 US dollars, this modern building is one of the most expensive opera houses of the world.
+With construction costs well over 500 million US dollars, it is one of the most expensive opera houses of the world.